 - The Incredible Years by C Webster-Stratton for parents of children aged 2-8 years.Although this is quite a long book, it’s an easy read and very practical with lots of examples.
 You can dip into the sections relevant for you.
 Recommended.

 - Overcoming Worry, Shyness, Anger, OCD and more by Dawn Huebner.
-A useful series of books for the 6-11 year old age group.
-All are highly rated by readers and professionals alike and have sections for the child to fill in with their own ideas and examples.
+A useful series of illustrated books for the 6-11 year old age group.
+All are highly rated by parents and professionals and have sections for the child to fill in with their own ideas and examples.
 They are best read and done together with a parent.
+Often available in your local library.

 - How to Talk So Kids Will Listen and Listen So Kids Will Talk by Adele Faber and Elaine Mazlish.
 Easy to read with lots of illustrations and a light touch but sensible advice.